destinmcmurry/happy-router-web/README.md

 # future features

+* BIG REFACTOR
+  - users can choose a start and end point and happy hours are plotted along this route

+- map markers are interactive and display name of place (and link to place)

 - extra filters including price, type of place (lounge, japanese, etc), and type of happy hour (food / drink / both)

 - ability to star single bar/restaurants from a route and shuffle the remaining openings

 - user ability to save routes to their profile and share routes with friends via text

 - restaurant/bar owners to post their happy hours to the site

 ~ happy router for mobile is currently under construction ~